Update 2019: User Info List is still alive, and this post have been updated with screenshots that are based on SharePoint 2019.

 Update 2016:This post was originally written in June 2008, but the User Information List still exist in the current versions of SharePoint.
 Enjoy.

-Okay, this might not come as news to most SharePoint developers who’ve been around a while, but lately I’ve been messing with the User Information List in SharePoint and it doesn’t seem that many people know that it exists.
+This might not come as news to most SharePoint developers who’ve been around a while, but lately I’ve been working with the User Information List in SharePoint and it doesn’t seem that many people know that it exists.